takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 #### Blacklist, whitelist

-These terms enforce the “white is good” and “black is bad” paradigm.
+Avoid these terms since they imply that “white is good” and “black is bad.”

 <!-- dodont -->